stacey-gammon/stacey-gammon/content/blog/basics_of_kibana_pluggability/index.md

 This blog post is only going to touch on the first part of the story.
 I'll have to write more later to get to the part where a registry is actually implemented.

-### Meet Jerry
+### Phase 1: Build a simple greeting card application

-Jerry wants to build a plugin in Kibana that creates greeting cards.
+Lets build a plugin in Kibana that creates greeting cards.

-He does and you can explore
+You can explore
-<a href="https://github.com/stacey-gammon/kibana-plugins/tree/master/greeting_cards_story/greeting_cards_v1">the code here </a>.
+<a href="https://github.com/stacey-gammon/kibana-plugins/blob/master/plugins/greeting_cards_v1">the code here </a>.

 It's very simple.
-It lets you create a greeting card:
+It lets you create two kinds of greeting cards, "Get well soon", and "Happy birthday", and add some personalization to it:

 <img src="./greeting_card_story_create.png" height="300px"/>

 <br/>

-and view it:
+Then you can view it, in full screen mode:

 <img src="./greeting_card_story_view.png" height="300px"/>